 Contributions go towards world-class research, prevention programs and support service.

-Our inspiring grant recipients are creating hope and innovating in a way that could change the future for a number of people with cancer.
+Our inspiring fellowship recipients are creating hope and innovating in a way that could change the future for a number of people with cancer.
 Here are the doctors at the front line of cancer research.

 Dr Masud from The University of Queensland is conducting cancer research focused on developing a device which, using nanoengineered structures, aims to make it possible to detect early-stage ovarian cancer within two hours at a GP clinic.